 Attracting Waterfowl Comes With A Price

-In addition, attracting waterfowl should be done in moderation.
-Large numbers of ducks and geese contribute substantial waste along the shoreline and in the pond.
-Over time, it builds a significant organic matter.
+Attracting waterfowl should be done in moderation.
+This may sound like side effects in a new drug ad, but be aware.
+Large numbers of ducks and geese contribute substantial waste to a pond.
+That waste acts like a fertilizer to stimulate vegetation growth.
 If not closely managed, especially in small lakes, it may cause water quality issues.
-Also, waterfowl often transplant vegetation.
-We don’t want to spoil the party, just monitor activity, especially with geese.
+Waterfowl may transplant vegetation.
+Don’t let me spoil the party, just monitor activity, especially with geese.

 If you enjoy cutting-edge projects, follow the lead of a client in East Texas.
 He erected numerous wood duck boxes and equipped them with remote cameras.
 His family watches the entire nesting event on a monitor in the cabin.
 We can help acquire and install the boxes.